PipedreamHQ/pipedream/docs/docs/connected-accounts/README.md

 You can connect accounts to code steps by using an `app` prop.
 Refer to the [connecting apps in Node.js documentation](/code/nodejs/auth/).

-## Managing Connected Accounts from Apps
+## Managing Connected Accounts

-Visit [https://pipedream.com/accounts](https://pipedream.com/accounts) to see the list of your connected accounts.
+Visit your [Accounts Page](https://pipedream.com/accounts) to see a list of all your connected accounts.

-You can perform the following operations on accounts:
+You can perform the following operations on any account you've connected:

 - Add a new account
+- Manage access for the account
 - Delete an account
 - Reconnect an account
 - Change the nickname associated with an account

 You'll also see some data associated with these accounts:

-- For OAuth apps, the scopes you've granted Pipedream access to
+- For many OAuth apps, the scopes you've granted Pipedream access to
-- The workflows where you're using the account.
+- The workflows that are using the account

 ## Reconnect an account